mcrco/obsidian/AP HG/Political Geography/Geopolitics.md

 - 184 in 1993
 - 192 in 2006

-Multistate orgnizations like Al-Qaeda was threat to world order.
+Supranational orgnizations like Al-Qaeda was threat to world order.

 **unilateralism**: new world order w/ US as dominant power and UN following

+US invasion of Iraq -> rift between US and some European countries -> some Asia countries turn away -> China and India become powerful + globalization + EU economically strong -> US power is undermined.